JimKlein325/hair-salon/README.md

     https://github.com/JimKlein325/hair-salon.git
 * Compile using the PowerShell "dnx kestrel" command in the project directory
 * View the app in your browser at "localhost:5004"
-* Microsoft SQL Server Management Studio (SSMS)
+## Microsoft SQL Server Management Studio (SSMS)
 1. Open SSMS
 2. Select File > Open > File and select the .sql files: hair_salon.sql & hair_salon_test.sql
-        If the database does not already exist, add the following lines to the top of the script file:
+        * If the database does not already exist, add the following lines to the top of the script file:
-        CREATE DATABASE hair_salon
+        CREATE DATABASE hair_salon;
         GO
 3. Save the file.
 4. Click !
 Execute.
 5. Verify that the database has been created and the schema and/or data imported.

 ## Technologies Used
 * Nancy, a lightweight web application framework, used to create websites using C#.